Vishwjeet-Feb/functions/README.md

 ## 21. getSummary :

-Returns the summary of a grid column that has been summed or averaged.
+Returns the summary (e.g., sum or average) of the values in the specified column of the grid identified by gridName.

 ### Syntax